kolynzb/rust-tutor/docs/0x1print.md

-# Must knows
+# Must knows Before we start

-- Functions are declared with `fn` keyword and the main program must have a main fuction.
+- Functions are declared with `fn` keyword and the main program must have a `main` fuction.

+`src/main.rs`

 ```rs
 fn main(){